janeeart/Janee-100-days-of-code/README.md

 Looked at hint and then solution for "Use the rest paramenter with function parameters" exercise.
 I needed to correct the parameter name to "args".
 7/29 complete.

 ### R1D16
 8/29 ES6 exercises complete.
 3/20 Basic Data Structures exericses complete (new section).
-Also completed 2/24 fucntional programming exercises.
+Also completed 2/24 functional programming exercises.

 ### R1D17
 3/16 Basic Algorithm Scripting exercises complete.

+### R1D18
+Was jumping around a bit in the course and doing research for tech interviews, but getting back to logging things accurately.
+13/29 ES6 exercises complete.
+4/20 Basic Data Structures exercises complete.
+Looked at solution for "Use Destructuring Assignment to Assign Variables from Arrays" exercise and "Use Destucturing Assignment with the Rest Paramenter to Reassign Array Elements".